carljohnsen/duplicati-blogpost/WIP-sqlite/sqlite_bench.md

 12. 10 with the index on `h0` only, further filtering in userland.
 13. 10 with the index on `Size` only, further filtering in userland.

+These variations lets us test whether changing the schema or indexes can improve performance.
 Let's start by looking at the performance of insert:

 ![](benchmark/figures_mac/schema_insert.png)

-Here we see that all of the size-based index runs out perform all the others.
+Size-based indexes consistently outperform the others.
 This makes sense, as there's less work in maintaining the overall index, leading to most inserts ending up in the same bucket.
 The next two winners are the schema 10 with index on either `(h0)` or `(h0, size)`, with the same argument as before to why they're performant.
 The rest are grouped towards the bottom, with the original (1.) schema performing the worst.
 If we focus on the largest run:

 ![](benchmark/figures_mac/schema_insert_bar_e7.png)